svdbase/SVD-baselines/README.md

 The learned features are stored at: /path/to/data/features/cnnv-agg-features.h5

-+ Step 4: evalution cnnv
++ Step 4: evaluating cnnv

 Required files: cnnv-aggregated features in the folder: /path/to/data/features/cnnv-agg-features.h5